exakat/exakat/docs/Rules.rst

 PHP will solve this problem at runtime, assign values in the same other, but will miss some of the default values and emits warnings.

 It is better to put all the optional parameters at the end of the method's signature.

+Optional parameter wrongly placed are now a Notice in PHP 8.0.
+The only previous case that is now allowed is when the ``null`` value is used as default for typed arguments.